MikeiLL/wp-display-users/README.md

 You can use the <code>[wp_display_user id=rule-id]</code> shortcode to display users lisiting in page.

+To set sequence of display items or add custom user fields (as seen [here](http://www.templatemonster.com/blog/add-custom-user-meta-data-wordpress/)), add `fields` array attribute to shortcode:

+[wp_display_user id=rule-id fields="image, name, email, custom_user_field"]

 You can also use this shortcode for custom template.

 `<?php echo do_shortcode("[wp_display_user id=rule-id]"); ?>`

 = Notices =

 ** Anyone can write the CSS for my plugin, I will added it.

 #Requirements
 <ul>